luyadev/luya/docs/guide/ngrest-plugins.md

 ## Create a custom project Plugin

-Sometimes you really want to have project specific input behavior.
+Sometimes you really want to have project specific input behaviour.
 To achieve this you have to create your own custom NgRest Plugin.
 First create a Plugin class:

 ```php
 <?php